Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: Introduction

 However, if the characteristic is equal to 2, then any non-abelian Lie algebra admits a~non-trivial quasi-triangular Lie bialgebra structure.

 A further generalization to an arbitrary field was carried out by Feldvoss himself in \cite{F2}.

+De Smedt (\cite{Sm}) in 1994 (rediscovered in \cite{F2}) showed that every finite-dimensional non-abelian Lie algebra over the real or complex numbers admits a~non-trivial coboundary Lie bialgebra structure.

+For Lie superalgebras over a~field of characteristic $2$, we define the notion of Lie bi-superalgebra and show that this notion is equivalent to the notion of a Manin triple (see \S \ref{rmatManin}).
+In the case of coboundary Lie bi-superalgebras, the associated classical $r$-matrices must have an extra condition, see Eq. (\ref{JIsqdual}) in Theorem \ref{sqgdual}.
+We call such classical $r$-matrices {\it admissible}.
+In the case where the Lie superalgebra has an even NIS, we show that the existence of an admissible $r$-matrix is equivalent to the existence of an admissible Yang-Baxter operator, see Prop. \ref{propUZ}.
+This operator is used to study the structure of Lie bi-superalgebra associated with the admissible classical $r$-matrix.
+Due to the distinguish role of the squaring on the Lie superalgebra in characteristic $2$, all these notions require special approaches as compared to their analogs in other characteristics.

-De Smedt (\cite{Sm}) in 1994 (rediscovered in \cite{F2}) showed that every finite-dimensional non-abelian Lie algebra over the real or complex numbers admits a~non-trivial coboundary Lie bialgebra structure. \ssec{Double extensions (DEs) of Lie (super)algebras with a non-degenerate invariant symmetric bilinear form (NIS)} Medina and Revoy in \cite{MR1} introduced the notion of \textit{double extensions} for Lie algebras with NIS in characteristic zero by means of 1-dimensional space on a~simple Lie algebra.
-They showed that if $\fg$ is such a~non-simple Lie algebra, then it can be described inductively in terms of another Lie algebra $\fa$ with NIS; in particular, if the center of $\fg$ is not trivial, then $\fg$ is a~double extension of a Lie algebra $\fa$ with NIS by means of a~1-dimensional space (see also \cite{FS}).
-Solvable NIS-Lie algebras $\fg$ can be embraced by this method since the center of $\fg$ is non-trivial.
-Passage to the ground field of characteristic $p>0$ brings new examples (see \cite{BBH}), but nothing conceptually new when it comes to the construction of double extensions, except, perhaps, for inductive descriptions \`a la Medina and Revoy, since Lie's theorem and the Levi decomposition do not hold true anymore if $p>0$.
+\ssec{Double extensions (DEs) of Lie (super)algebras with a non-degenerate invariant symmetric bilinear form (NIS)} Medina and Revoy in \cite{MR1} introduced the notion of \textit{double extensions} for Lie algebras with NIS in characteristic zero by means of a 1-dimensional space on a~simple Lie algebra.
+They showed that if $\fg$ is such an~irreducible non-simple Lie algebra (of $\dim(\fg)>1$), then it can be described inductively in terms of another Lie algebra $\fa$ with NIS; in particular, if the centre of $\fg$ is not trivial, then $\fg$ is a~double extension of a Lie algebra $\fa$ with NIS by means of a~1-dimensional space (see also \cite{FS}).
+Solvable NIS-Lie algebras $\fg$ can be embraced by this method since the centre of $\fg$ is non-trivial.
+Passage to the ground field of characteristic $p>0$ brings new examples (see \cite{BBH}), but nothing conceptually new when it comes to the construction of double extensions, except, perhaps, for inductive descriptions \`a la Medina and Revoy, since Lie's theorem and the Levi decomposition do not hold true any more if $p>0$.